prebid/prebid.github.io/dev-docs/modules/consentManagementTcf.md

 Prebid functionality created to address regulatory requirements does not replace each party's responsibility to determine its own legal obligations and comply with all applicable laws.
 **We recommend consulting with your legal counsel before determining how to utilize these features in support of your overall privacy approach.**

-This base EU GDPR consent management module performs these actions:
+This base EU TCF consent management module performs these actions:

 1. Fetch the user's GDPR & Google additional consent data from the CMP.
 2. Incorporate this data into the auction objects for adapters to collect.

-The optional [GDPR enforcement module](/dev-docs/modules/gdprEnforcement.html) adds on these actions:
+The optional [TCF control module](/dev-docs/modules/tcfControl.html) adds on these actions:

 1. Allows the page to define which activities should be enforced at the Prebid.js level.
 2. Actively enforces those activities based on user consent data (in the TCF string, not the AC string).